VAlgoLang/valgolang.github.io/source/customisation.rst

 Hide Code
 ^^^^^^^^^^^^^^

-The ``hideCode`` property controls if the the input program code and variable state will be displayed on the left hand side of the generated animation.
+The ``hideCode`` property controls if the input program code and variable state will be displayed on the left hand side of the generated animation.

 .. code:: json